python/cpython/Doc/library/configparser.rst

    if config.getboolean('Section1', 'a_bool'):
        print config.get('Section1', 'foo')

-To get interpolation, you will need to use a :class:`ConfigParser` or :class:`SafeConfigParser`::
+To get interpolation, you will need to use a :class:`~ConfigParser.ConfigParser` or :class:`SafeConfigParser`::

    import ConfigParser